beastarman74/portsshare/README.md

 ## Overview

-This project provides a Dockerized solution for setting up multiple SSH tunnels using AutoSSH.
-It's designed to forward ports from a source machine on a private network to a target machine, potentially on a different network.
+This project provides a Dockerized solution for setting up to 15 SSH local tunnels using AutoSSH.
+It is designed to forward ports (remote port) from a remote machine (tunnel host) on a remote network (eg a VPS) to a target local machine (machine running the docker container).

 The setup is controlled through a simple configuration file and is executed within a Docker container for ease of use and portability.

 ## Prerequisites

 - Docker and Docker Compose installed on your system.
+- SSH keys configured for passwordless login.

 - SSH access set up between the source and target servers.
 Run `ssh-copy-id` command from the portSSHare host to both source and target hosts.
-- SSH keys configured for passwordless login.

 ## Configuration